 Chief Executive Officer (CEO)

 Kimberly Churches is the chief executive officer of the American Association of University Women (AAUW), a leading voice in advancing equity for women and girls through research, advocacy and education.
-Prior to joining AAUW, Kim was the managing director of the Brookings Institution, an internationally recognized public policy think tank.
+Prior to joining AAUW, Kim was the managing director of the Brookings Institution.
 In that capacity, she strategically guided Brookings, providing vision and problem-solving skills while focusing on expansive partnerships, external relations and advancement.

-In addition to her work at AAUW, Kim serves as the board treasurer of 1455, a new center for the literary arts in Virginia.
+In addition to her work at AAUW, Kim serves as the board treasurer of 1455, a virtual center for the literary arts.
 She is a board member of DC Girls Baseball, a competitive baseball league for girls ages nine to 18.
-Kim also serves as a director on the board of the Leadership Conference on Civil & Human Rights, and is a member of the International Women’s Forum of Washington, D.C., and the Association of Fundraising Professionals.
+Kim also serves as a director on the board of the Leadership Conference on Civil & Human Rights, and is a member of the International Women’s Forum of Washington, D.C.

 With her pragmatic approach, Kim is a dynamic and sought-after speaker at national conferences and conventions in many industries.
 She is regularly interviewed by top national media outlets and her insights on how to advance gender equity are routinely quoted in the New York Times, the Washington Post, USA Today and more.
 She has also written for national media outlets, including CNN, The Hill and Fortune, and she is a columnist for MSNBC’s Know Your Value website.